no26829/HW5/README.md

 ### License
 Mozilla Public License : means each individual or legal entity that creates, contributes to
     the creation of, or owns Covered Software

+### Contributing
+Collaborator will edit changes to readme and contributing file